timescale/docs/use-timescale/data-tiering/manually-untier-data.md

 Untiering chunks is a synchronous process that occurs when the `untier_chunk` procedure is called.
-When you untier a chunk, the data is moved from S3 storage to EBS storage.
+When you untier a chunk, the data is moved from S3 storage to local storage.
 Chunks are renamed when the data is untiered.

 <Procedure>